-Statutory managers can be appointed under three statutes, depending on whether the originator is a licensed insurer, registered bank or is otherwise a “corporation”.
+Statutory managers can be appointed under four statutes, depending on whether the originator is a licensed insurer, registered bank, an overseas person with an interest in sensitive assets or is otherwise a “corporation”.
 If a statutory manager is appointed to the originator, there is a risk that the assets of the SPE will be consolidated with the assets of the originator.
 For this to occur, the SPE must be a subsidiary or an “associated person” of the originator.
 The definition of an associated person varies depending on the relevant operative statute.
 Whether the SPE is an associated person of the originator is broadly a question of whether the originator exercises ownership or control over the SPE.
 It is not possible to assess or address this risk in the abstract – consideration of all the circumstances of the structure of the securitisation is required and a legal opinion from counsel is usually necessary.

 In certain circumstances, a liquidator appointed to the originator could unwind the transfer of assets from the originator to the SPE or the granting of security by the SPE to the security trustee.
 The originator or SPE (as applicable) usually gives various solvency certifications upon the transfer of the assets to the SPE, or the granting of security (as applicable), to mitigate these risks.

 There is also the risk that a liquidator appointed to the originator may seek a court order to “pool” the SPE’s assets together with the originator’s assets such that the total pool of assets is available to satisfy the claims of the originator’s creditors.
 This can occur if the SPE is “related” to the originator.
 This risk can be addressed by ensuring that the affairs of the originator and the SPE are operated in such a manner as to avoid the operation of the pooling provisions of the Companies Act 1993.